1. PURPOSE OF OUR POLICY

 14. CONTACTING US

 14.1.
-All correspondence relating to privacy should be addressed to (by email where possible) – [email protected] – and otherwise to: The Data Protection Officer, Divido Financial Services Limited, Office 7, 35-37 Ludgate Hill, London, EC4M 7JN, United Kingdom.
+All correspondence relating to privacy should be submitted by email to [email protected] or via letter to: The Data Protection Officer, Divido Financial Services Limited, Office 7, 35-37 Ludgate Hill, London, EC4M 7JN, United Kingdom.